rshom/deepi-os/README.md

 located in `/usr/lib/cgi-bin/` and can be run by sending HTTP requests to `/cgi-bin/`.

-  * [ ] more commands
+> TODO: write more cgi commands

 ### Time Sync ###

 DEEPi uses `timedatectl` to synchronize with ntp servers.
 The configuration file is located at `/etc/systemd/timesyncd.conf`.

-  * [ ] Get time sync working.
-The university network may be the problem, but I cannot tell.
+> TODO: Get time sync working.
+The university network may be the
+> problem, but I cannot tell.